 I love staying in Old Towns when I’m in Europe, and western Crete happens to be home Chania and Rethymno.
 Both Old Towns are vibrant, lovely and feel like a step back in time – walking distance to restaurants, boutiques and cafes.
-I’ve included several boutique hotels and apartments located in the heart of these Old Towns below.
-And if you’re looking for an upscale resort experience, I cover those as well.
+I’ve included several boutique hotels and apartments located in the heart of these Old Towns below, as well as a few upscale resorts.

 ASTERION SUITES & SPA (PLATANIAS)